pramodlaha08/gsapLearning/README.md

-# 🚀 15 Days of HTML, CSS, and JavaScript Challenges
+# 🚀 GSAP Learning Repo

-Welcome to the **15 Days of Code** challenge!
-Each day brings a new project to help sharpen web development skills.
-Below is a table showcasing all the projects.
+Welcome to the **GSAP Learning**.
+I learned gsap and locomotive with these practices.

 | 📅 **Day** | 📝 **Project Name** | 🔗 **View Project** |
 |:---------:|:-------------------|:-------------------|